“Oceanic ecosystem manifests unique way of functioning across the vast fathomless water masses. It is the best epitome of beauty of nature… “

 Apart from this, rampant coastal urbanization, pollution, and plastic waste is another problem that is directly threatening the very survival of one of the most fragile organisms.

-Tourism and improper fishing activities are no less responsible for the loss of reef ecosystems.
+Tourism and improper fishing activities are no less responsible for the loss of precious marine resources “coral reef ecosystems”.
 Despite laws, conventions, and protocols, it is still continue even faster than earlier.
 Not only does it causing the damage for the marine biodiversity, but it is also threatening the livelihood of millions of people in the coastal regions.
 Unquestionably, due corrective measures should deserve priority to ensure enduring balance.